wcharczuk/go-incr/README.md

 go-incremental
 ==============

-_NOTE:_ this library is "pre-release", that is, it is not ready for production.
+_CAVEAT:_ this library is "pre-release", that is, it is not ready for production, it's not really ready to be used seriously yet.

-`go-incremental` is an incremental computation library designed for parallel computation of large graphs of operations.
+`go-incr` is an incremental computation library designed for partial computation of large graphs of operations.

 It is useful in situations where you want to compute efficiently the outputs of computations where only a subset of the computation changes for a given pass.

 # Inspiration

-The inspiration for `go-incremental` is Jane Street's [incremental](https://github.com/janestreet/incremental) library.
+The inspiration for `go-incr` is Jane Street's [incremental](https://github.com/janestreet/incremental) library.